fp-ts/core/docs/modules/Option.ts.md

 ## contains

-Returns a function that checks if an `Option` contains a given value using a provided `equivalence` function.
+Returns a function that checks if an `Option` contains a given value using a provided `Equivalence` instance.

 **Signature**